 FB Pixel

-In-person & Online
+In-person & Live Online

-Fridays 3:45 – 4:15 pm HST
+Fridays, 3:45 – 4:15 pm HST

 ‘Ōlelo means “language” in Hawaiian.
 This 30 minute Hawaiian language lesson will focus on the different mele hula with the goal of better understanding the stories behind the dance.
 Hula tells stories with the hands and the most important aspect to conveying the song is understanding what you are dancing about.
 We will go over vocabulary & sentence structures of hula songs, and also discuss places mentioned and possible deeper meanings to the imagery.
 Come join us!
 We will conclude each class by singing the song together while Kumu Malia plays her ‘ukulele.
 This Hawaiian language class is for both English and Japanese speakers.